weaversa/cryptol-course/labs/LorumIpsum/LoremIpsumAnswers.md

 ## Specification

-The 13-character constant ASCII string "LorumIpsumKey" followed by a given 3-ASCII-digit key issue number will be prepended to the 192-bit wrapped key after the first CRC-32c has been applied.
+The 13-character constant ASCII string "LoremIpsumKey" followed by a given 3-ASCII-digit key issue number will be prepended to the 192-bit wrapped key after the first CRC-32c has been applied.